abhidarbey/scm-network/README.md

 This transaction populates the Participant Registries with a `Seller`, a `Buyer`, a `Funder` and a `Shipper`.

 Submit a `CreateProductList` transaction.
 This will create a product list in ProductList asset.
->Click on the options for the optional properties to set the temperature parameters and the penalty factor.
-This will also require to submit the `TemperatureReading` transaction after the creation of the shipment.

 ```
 {